2rish002/Project-2---Group-15/README.md

 4) **License.md**: Guidelines for citation of our repository.

 ## Software and Platform
 Microsoft Visual Studio Code (VSC) was the primary software through which our project was coded.
-We used the Python coding language, and the VADER package in Python was an add-on installed to perform sentiment analysis.
+We used the Python coding language, and the ARIMA package in Python was an add-on installed to perform prediction analysis.
 Microsoft VSC was run on both Windows and MacOS software, aiding in versatility and accessibility of our project.

 ## Documentation Map
 **DATA**: